-Estimated Total Charges for the Entire Educational Program listed below becomes effective for prospective students enrolling on or after April 1, 2024.
+Estimated Total Charges for the Entire Educational Program listed below becomes effective for prospective students enrolling on or after October 1, 2024, except for the Associate of Occupational Science Degree in Radiography programs which are effective as of September 3.
+2024.